Maglev: Daejeon Expo Maglev (2008)

 The first maglev test trials using electromagnetic suspension opened to public was HML-03, made by Hyundai Heavy Industries for the Daejeon Expo in 1993, after five years of research and manufacturing two prototypes, HML-01 and HML-02.
 Government research on urban maglev using electromagnetic suspension began in 1994.
 The first operating urban maglev was UTM-02 in Daejeon beginning on 21 April 2008 after 14 years of development and one prototype; UTM-01.
 The train runs on a 1 km track between Expo Park and National Science Museum which has been shortened with the redevelopment of Expo Park.
 The track currently ends at the street parallel to the science museum.
 Meanwhile, UTM-02 conducted the world's first-ever maglev simulation.
 However, UTM-02 is still the second prototype of a final model.
 The final UTM model of Rotem's urban maglev, UTM-03, was used for a new line that opened in 2016 on Incheon's Yeongjong island connecting Incheon International Airport (see below).

-Incheon Airport Maglev (2016)

-The Incheon Airport Maglev began commercial operation on 3 February 2016.
-It was developed and built domestically.
-Compared to Linimo, it has a more futuristic design thanks to it being lighter with construction costs cut to half.
-It connects Incheon International Airport with Yongyu Station, cutting journey time.
-It covers a distance of 6.1 km.
+The Daejeon Expo Maglev ended service in 2020 and was demolished in 2021.